codecygen/040_React-Side_Effects-Reducers-Context_API/README.md

 ### Method 2:

-In this method, instead of wrapping everyhing inside <AuthContext.Consumer> in Navigation.js, simply use it like this:
+In this method, instead of wrapping everyhing inside <AuthContext.Consumer> in Navigation.js, we can import useContext from React and simply use it like this:

 ```
-// Codes removed for convenience
-// Codes removed for convenience
-// Codes removed for convenience
+import React, { useContext } from 'react';
 import AuthContext from '../../store/auth-context';

 const Navigation = (props) => {